 But when an intrepid reporter uncovered the truth three days later, the tabloids went wild.
 The China Star ran a double-entendre headline: “Betty Ting Pei’s Fragrant Chamber Killed the Dragon.”
 Andre Morgan, who worked with Lee and Chow, says, “The stories were rampant: stories about him dying from an overdose, dying from screwing too much, dying with an erection, dying from being hacked to death by young thugs, poisoned by his servant.
 There was one story that he wasn’t really dead.”

 This fevered speculation had real-world consequences and quickly took a turn for the truly frightening.
 Students in Kuala Lumpur demonstrated, carrying placards that read: “Betty Killed Bruce.”
 Rumors began spreading in Hong Kong that a hit had been taken out on her life.
-In early August, a bomb threat was called in to the police, who discovered in a public square a suspicious brown paper package covered in Chinese writing: “Betty Ting knows the cause of Bruce Lee’s death.”
+In early August, a bomb threat was called into the police, who discovered in a public square a suspicious brown paper package covered in Chinese writing: “Betty Ting knows the cause of Bruce Lee’s death.”
 The bomb turned out to be a hoax, filled only with rubbish, but over the next few weeks three more fake bombs were planted across the city with such messages as “Revenge for Bruce Lee.”

 The government’s inquest couldn’t solve the mystery

 The British colonial government could safely ignore a celebrity scandal, but bomb threats were another matter.
 To restore confidence and calm, officials ordered a full-scale inquest into Bruce Lee’s death.
-Problem was, none of the experts could agree on why Lee died.
+The problem was, none of the experts could agree on why Lee died.
 The autopsy had revealed the medical reason—cerebral edema (swelling of the brain)—but the coroner had no idea what had caused it.
-Two of Bruce’s doctors blamed the hash he had consumed that afternoon, but the idea was quickly dismissed since it is scientifically impossible for cannabis to cause a cerebral edema.
+Two of Bruce’s doctors blamed the hash he had consumed that afternoon, but the idea was quickly dismissed since it is scientifically impossible for cannabis to cause cerebral edema.
 With the investigation at a standstill, the government flew in an expert from London who offered a novel hypothesis: severe allergic reaction to aspirin, or anaphylactic shock.